Baste-RainGames/SerializableAction_Unity/README.md

 All of these things would make the inspector large and cumbersome.
 If someone wants support for these things and are willing to do the work, I'd be happy to take the pull request if the feature either is encapsulated in it's own class, or is unlocked by adding a parameter to the SerializableAction (ie. [SupportDelayedCalls])

 ## Contributions
-I'll want to fix all of the things under Limitations that says "will be fixed", and do a proper cleanup/commenting pass before I start taking pull requests.
-This is to have a sensible, finished base to build from.
-I'll not really tell people about this before that's done, so if you read this before that, you're special I guess?
-Or you're reading through git logs ¯\_(ツ)_/¯

-After that, I'll be happy to accept pull requests.
+I'll be happy to accept pull requests.
 If you can
 - Remove one of the .dll dependencies
 - Speed up Invoke

 I'll be really happy.

 I'd love to get feedback on the current state of things, bug reports, and suggestions for improving the interface.

+I'd love to get code reviews.
+If you think something is hard to read, please open an issue!

 I'd also love to get feedback on platform support.
 The reflection stuff is happening on deserialization, so the code should work on eg. IOS, but it probably doesn't actually work on IOS.